When: Weekend run: 23–26 November 2023, Weekday run: 27–30 November 2023.

 Age Limit: To attend Nocturne you must be 18 years or older.
 This is in part because of the adult themes, but also because we will be serving small amounts of alcohol at the larp.
 When it comes to players between the ages of 18 and 23, we will take previous larp experience into account, and in some cases reach out to the players directly to talk through any uncertainties.

 Sign-Up Process: We will be using a combination of casting and lottery when allocating the spots at the larp.
-However, when you sign up during the first sign-up period (15th of April to 15th of May) does not affect your chances of getting a place at the larp.
+However, when you sign up during the first sign-up period (15th March to 15th of April) does not affect your chances of getting a place at the larp.
 It is not first come, first served.

 Contact us: firstname.lastname@example.org